“For breath is life, and if you breathe well you will live long on earth.” ~Sanskrit proverb

 - Decreased feelings of stress and overwhelm

 In the medical community, there is a growing appreciation for the positive impact that deep breathing can have on the physiology, both in the mind and the body.
-According to the research, many of these beneficial effects can be attributed to reducing the stress response in the body.
+According to the research, many of these deep breathing benefits can be attributed to reducing the stress response in the body.
 To understand how this works, let’s look at the stress response in more detail.